 After using this extension for a few days, I’ve noticed a few interesting things:

 - Films never receive a score of 100% - the highest I’ve seen is 94%.
-I would suggest, though, that this 94% is far more impressive than the original 100%, since this tells me that all critics gave it a rating of around 9.5/10.
-On the original system, I’d only be able to assume that all critic ratings were over a 6/10, which isn’t nearly as precise.
+I would suggest, though, that this 94% is far more impressive than the original 100%, since this tells me that all critics gave it a rating of around 9.4/10.
+On the original system, I’d only be able to assume that all critic ratings were over a 6/10, which isn’t nearly as precise or impressive.

 - DC fans will be happy to know that most recent DC films have a better score while using this extension.
 That being said, their new scores are still generally not that great.